 Drugs should be digested properly in order for them to be effective.
 In the case of acid reflux, the digestive fire is deranged and unable to digest anything and tries to throw out whatever comes in contact with it.

-This is the Ayurvedic line of treatment for acid reflux.3
+This is the Ayurvedic line of treatment for acid reflux.

-Vaman causes gastric emptying and the diminished digestive power should be restored with deepan and pachan herbs and along with digestive capacity, the natural movement of Vata is maintained.
+Vamana causes gastric emptying, and the diminished digestive power should be restored with deepan and pachan herbs and along with digestive capacity, the natural movement of Vata is maintained.

-When the remaining lingering doshas having reached the pakvashaya (large intestine) due to the restored natural movement of the Vata (apana vata), now mild purgatives can be administered to remove the doshas.
-Now let’s see can triphalacause acid reflux.
+When the remaining lingering doshas reach thelarge intestines due to the restored natural movement of the Vata (apana vata), mild purgatives can be administered to remove the doshas.
+This is where the role of triphala comes in.

-Triphala can be administered at this time as mild purgative and one can get rid of the amla pitta or acid reflux by taking the triphala.
+Triphala can be administered at this time as mild purgative7 and one can get rid of the amlapitta or acid reflux by taking the triphala.

 It is not right to say that triphala causes acid reflux.
-Some people may once in a while experience the symptoms of acid reflux upon taking triphala, but this is simply due to the improper administration of triphala.
+Some people may, once in a while, experience the symptoms of acid reflux upon taking triphala, but this is simply due to its improper administration.

-So, in this case, the person can use a simple procedure to throw out the aggravated dosha, the intake of warm saltwater.
+So, in this case, the person can use a simple procedure to throw out the aggravated dosha, followed by the intake of warm saltwater.

 Once the aggravated doshas are thrown out of the body and the digestive fire regains its capacity, the person can take triphala churna or triphala capsule for mild purgation but not before the aggravated doshas in the stomach (amashaya) are emptied or thrown out.

 In triphala, the fruit of haritaki, amalaki, and bibhitaki are mixed in equal quantities.
-It is popularly known as triphala but is also known by the names of Phalatrik or Vara.4
+It is popularly known as triphala but is also known by the names of phalatrik or vara.

 Triphala is tridoshic.
 Specifically, it pacifies Kapha and Pitta.
 Triphala is the safest laxative and strengthens the digestive organs.